PhateTarun/quora-question-pair-similarity/README.md

     Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
     Size of Train.csv - 60MB
     Number of rows in Train.csv = 404,290

+Additional features

+    1. common word ratio
+    2. common first word
+    3. common token ratio
+    4. common stop-word ratio
+    5. absolute difference b/w length of string

+To get advance features form texts we used Fuzzywuuzy.
+FuzzyWuzzy is a library of Python which is used for string matching.
+Fuzzy string matching is the process of finding strings that match a given pattern.
+Basically it uses Levenshtein Distance to calculate the differences between sequences.

+    1. fuzzy ratio
+    2. token sort ratio
+    3. token set ratio
+    4. partial ratio

+To vectorize text data two text vetorization methods are used

+    1. TFIDF
+    2. TFIDF-Word2vec

 models we used for case study

     Logistic Regression
     Linear SVM
     XGboost

+Metric used for the evaluation of model is Log-loss